ruifelixpereira/stateful-logic-apps/README.md

 ![s208](./media/s208-deploy.png)

 During the deployment you will be asked about some settings, most of them collected previously:
-- Subscritpion Id - just use your own subscription Id;
+- Subscription Id - just use your own subscription Id;
-- Resource Group: use the onw you have created previously.
+- Resource Group: use the own you have created previously.
 - Location - probably you are using `North Europe` which translates to `northeurope`, otherwise use your own;

 ![s209](./media/s209-deploy.png)

-The deployment might take 1 or 2 minutes and in the end you will get a success message.
+The deployment might take less than 1 minute and in the end you will get a success message.

 ![s210](./media/s210-deploy.png)

-Now you can return to the Azure Protal, naviugate to your resource group and check the created resources:
+Now you can return to the Azure Portal, navigate to your resource group and check the created resources:

 ![s211](./media/s211-deploy.png)